 Syringe Service Program Locations

-Syringe services programs (SSPs) are community-based prevention programs that can provide a range of services, including linkage to substance use disorder treatment; access to and disposal of sterile syringes and injection equipment; and vaccination, testing, and linkage to care and treatment for infectious diseases.
+MAP of Syringe services programs (SSPs) are community-based prevention programs that can provide a range of services, including linkage to substance use disorder treatment; access to and disposal of sterile syringes and injection equipment; and vaccination, testing, and linkage to care and treatment for infectious diseases.

 SSPs protect the public and first responders by facilitating the safe disposal of used needles and syringes.
 Providing testing, counseling, and sterile injection supplies also helps prevent outbreaks of other diseases.